-Glenn Hoddle is the main cover star of Match, alongside a British player abroad, Graeme Souness, and a British player with aspirations of playing abroad, Luther Blissett.
+Glenn Hoddle is the main cover star of Shoot, alongside a British player abroad, Graeme Souness, and a British player with aspirations of playing abroad, Luther Blissett.

 As you open the magazine, there is a double page feature on Gordon Cowans, who has ambitions of going to Mexico.
 Not to play in the Mexican League, but the 1986 World Cup.
 His feature had the headline “Memo to Bobby Robson, save a World Cup place for Gordon Cowans”